 How Much Energy Does a Solar Panel Produce?

-Most home solar panels installed in 2023 have a solar panel rating between 350 and 470 watts of power.
+Most home solar modules installed in 2023 have a solar panel wattage rating between 350 and 470 watts of power.
 However, the actual solar panel output depends on factors such as shading, orientation, and hours of sun exposure.
 A 400-watt panel in a sunny climate can produce about 600 kWh of electricity per year, or approximately 1.6 kWh daily.
 Systems in a less sunny climate would have lower solar panel output.

 How Many Solar Panels Does The Average American Household Need?